Jay1chand/Tapeout_ecorv/Readme.md

 The standard operating frequency on which the package was simulated on is 66.6MHZ with a Time period of 15ns

 ### Work flow:
 Worked using PDK files provided by CDAC.
-Used 4 metal layer combinations Designed RTL source files in Verilog (version 2001) Tools used : xcelium, cadence genus, innovus, virtuoso, conformal LEC, Jasper gold, Sim vision, cadence calibre.
+Used 4 metal layer combinations<br> Designed RTL source files in Verilog (version 2001) Tools used : xcelium, cadence genus, innovus, virtuoso, conformal LEC, Jasper gold, Sim vision, cadence calibre.
 Technology: SCLPDKV3